 top of page

-A Statistical Analysis of America's Decline
+A Statistical Portrait of America's Decline

-United States vs. China
+Global Manufacturing Share United States vs. China (1950-2025)

 Over the past 75 years, China has undergone a staggering industrial transformation.
 In 1950, it was a marginal player, producing just 2% of the world’s goods.
 Since then, China has followed a steep and sustained upward trajectory to become the undisputed global manufacturing leader, now responsible for over 40% of total output.
 Yet despite this meteoric rise, China continues to classify itself as a developing nation.